rotki/rotki/docs/api.rst

       HTTP/1.1 200 OK
       Content-Type: text/csv

-   :statuscode 200: Events succesfully downloaded
+   :statuscode 200: Events successfully downloaded
    :statuscode 400: Provided JSON is in some way malformed
    :statuscode 409: No user is logged in or failure at event download.
    :statuscode 500: Internal rotki error